 Once you have all of the above, please request an appointment on-line.
 If the on-line system is unavailable, please request an appointment by writing to ACSAlgiers@state.gov.

 Processing Time / Pick-up

-An application for a full-validity passport (ten years for adults / five years for minors) passport will be sent to the United States for printing.
-You should allow 2-3 weeks for your application to be processed, and you will receive an email when your passport is ready for pick-up at the U.S. Embassy.
+An application for a full-validity passport (10 years for adults / five years for minors) will be sent to the United States for printing.
+You should allow two to three weeks for your application to be processed, and you will receive an email when your passport is ready for pick-up at the U.S. Embassy.
 You may designate in writing to have someone pick up the passport on your behalf.